CAYMAN ISLANDS SOLO TRAVEL

 CAYMAN ISLANDS BUDGET TRAVEL TIPS

 I’ve luckily had the opportunity to snorkel at Grand Cayman, but now that I dive I can’t wait to go back.
-Same as The Bahamas.
-I’m feeling a Caribbean island-hopping trip coming soon…
+Same for The Bahamas.
+I was to go to both recently, but Covid shot that travel down.
+I’m hoping for the Caribbean island-hopping trip coming soon.